-Should I consider consolidating my pensions into one SIPP plan
+Should I consider pension consolidation into one SIPP plan?

 There is much to consider and no guarantee that you will be better off as a result of transferring, so you should take professional financial advice before you move a pension plan, to make sure you understand all the implications.